RI-SE/ATOS/modules/SampleModule/README.md

 Note: When switching ON/OFF certain modules, it might be nessesscary to remove the CMakeCache.txt file in ~/atos_ws/install/atos/.

 It is also necessary to add the module to a launch file, located in the launch directory.
-This is done by adding the following line to the list of nodes:
+This is done by adding the following line to the list of nodes in the appropriate launch file:
 ```
     Node(
         package='atos',